Alwaz12/Alwaz12/README.md

 # About:
 <div>
-            I'm a passionate Full Stack Developer currently honing my skills at PIAIC.
-On the front-end, I've mastered Next.js and Tailwind CSS, creating responsive and dynamic user interfaces.
-As I continue my journey, I’m diving deeper into back-end technologies to build comprehensive, full-stack applications.
+            I'm a passionate Front-End Developer currently honing my skills at PIAIC.
+On the front-end, I've mastered HTML, CSS and Java, creating responsive and dynamic user interfaces.
+As I continue my journey, I’m diving deeper into back-end technologies to build comprehensive, front-end applications.
 Stay tuned as I continue to expand my skill set and bring innovative ideas to life!

 </div>